raspberry-pi-nano

 On the other hand, we can count the number of lines, words, and characters in the file by pressing

-Alt+D #Show line, word, and character count
+Alt+D #Show line, word, and character counter

-Working with indented lines
+Working with Indented Lines

 The first tool is the smart home key, which we can activate or deactivate by pressing: